 The Navigation Block will display a navigation menu in your content.
-Although you can add this block into your normal Page or Post content, it will be more useful once you can edit your Theme’s templates.
+Although you can add this block into your normal Page or Post content, it will be more useful adding it to your theme’s templates using the Full Site Editor.

-Once you've added the block, there are further options available in the Settings Sidebar.
+Once you've added the block, and have it populated with menu items, there are further options available in the Settings Sidebar.
 You can change the Text and Background colours, along with the Submenu and overlay text, and Submenu and overlay background colours.
-You can also change various Typography settings like Font size, Appearance, Line height, & Letter case.
+You can also change various Typography settings like Font size, Appearance, Line height, Letter Spacing, Decoration, and Letter case.
 There are also options for menu justification and orientation.
 Using the Overlay Menu buttons, you can choose whether or not the menu collapses down to a “hamburger” style icon.
 Selecting ‘Mobile'will show the hamburger icon only on smaller mobile devices, while selecting ‘Always’ will show the hamburger icon on desktop and mobile devices.
 If you don’t want the menu to collapse down to a hamburger icon at all, select the ‘Off' option.

 The various options for this block are located within separate List View (), Settings () and Styles () tabs, in the Settings Sidebar.